Things to know about the Berlin Graffiti history

 After the Berlin Wall collapsed, the street art movement gained more momentum with the artists from the Eastern side like Friedrichshain, Mitte, and Prenzlauer Berg adding more vibrancy to the grey areas on the eastern side.
 As a part of taking the movement and the drive to express with spontaneity further, a remarkable mural project was started on the remains of the Berlin Wall construction.
 Creative artists across the world gathered together near the Wall in 1990 to paint the empty side of the Wall with the view to celebrate reunification and to express hopes for a brighter tomorrow.

 Today the remains of the Berlin Wall has more than 100 murals and the part is known as East Side Gallery, which is one of the world’s open-air galleries.
-You can also be a part of the movement, learn ways of creating graffiti and find a way of expressing your opinion and artistic side by joining a course at our Graffiti Workshop in Berlin.
+You can also be a part of the movement, learn ways of creating graffiti and find a way of expressing your opinion and artistic side by joining a course at our unique Graffiti guided tour in Berlin.

-To get to know more about this amazing culture, feel free to write us an email using our contact page, and to get your seat using our booking calendar for a unique Graffiti workshop in Berlin or a gift card to offer to your loved one.
+To get to know more about this amazing culture, feel free to write us an email using our contact page, for a unique Graffiti workshop in Berlin or a gift card to offer to your loved one.
 We give you the chance to paint your first graffiti on the original Berlin Wall!